tphan022/rshell/README.md

     ls -a && echo dog
     ls -a&&echo dog

-both of these instances works an parses correctly but
+both of these instances works and parses correctly but

     ls -a&& echo dog
     ls -a &&echo dog